28th APDR Congress

 The newest Europe growth strategy, the European Green Deal, sets directions and priorities towards more green, carbon-neutral, economic development within the current decade and beyond.
 It brings-in the transition concept aiming to emphasize its major goal of taking Europe towards a superior stage respecting the ecological sustainability of the economic development.
 How this can be done, it is a transversal research question to all sciences and an opportunity for inter-, trans- and cross-disciplinary research.
 For regional studies, this is an opportunity to reflect on how recent research advances in regional science and related fields, including the lessons learned from the analysis of the different territorially-based policies and the smart regional specialisation approaches, can help us to support the design of territorially-focused green transitions.
 Meaning, place-based transitions lined-up with global goals but focused on responding to the people and places’ constraints, wishes, and expectations.

-July 5, 2021 - Deadline for the Submission of Abstracts
+August 1, 2021 - Deadline for the Submission of Abstracts - NEW DATE

 September 1, 2021 - Deadline for the Submission of Papers

 Hence, beyond the various themes related to regional science, this congress will focus on how recent theoretical advances on place-based development, alongside empirical appraisal of policies addressing smart, sustainable, and inclusive regional development, can help regional scientists to inform the design of territorially-differentiated green transitions.
 What can scientists, politicians, and citizens do better in designing and implementing development agendas and policies, learning with available research and past policies?